helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Summary

 This HIP proposes the first Proof-of-Coverage reward scheme for the MOBILE network and the method it will use to govern rewards in the current Genesis Phase, and beyond.
 This coverage scheme, known as _Modeled Coverage_, attempts to predict the coverage that a MOBILE radio provides to a surrounding area using radio characteristics, location data provided during the CBRS CPI registration process, and a public topographical database.
 This calculation will be performed by a new entity known as an Obstruction Data Oracle, which is an automated process that can predict how a signal will propogate into the surrounding area.
+This HIP impacts only Helium 5G Hotspot owners with Radios and does not affect the IoT rewards.

 This scheme replaces the current Genesis Phase scheme that relies solely on self-reported Hotspot parameters such as Radio Heartbeats and network Speed Tests.
 While these items are hard to spoof, they are not verified by external sources and provide limited information about the quality of coverage that a Radio provides.
 Modeled Coverage improves upon the current scheme by taking into account the directionality of Radios and environmental obstructions that prevent the propagation of the signals they generate.